rokroskar/spark_workshop/notebooks/gutenberg/README.md

 ```

-First, make sure your python environment is set up correctly by running the `setup_cluster.sh` script.
+First, make sure your python environment is set up correctly by sourcing the `setup_cluster.sh` script in the `spark_workshop` directory.
 Then we can launch the jupyter notebook using the same script as before

 ```
+a6583~ $ cd spark_workshop
-a6583~ $ source spark_workshop/scripts/setup_cluster.sh
+a6583~ $ source scripts/setup_cluster.sh
-a6583~ $ spark_workshop/scripts/start_notebook.py --launch
+a6583~ $ scripts/start_notebook.py --launch

 To access the notebook, inspect the output below for the port number, then point your browser to https://10.201.7.30:<port_number>
 [I 22:30:09.555 NotebookApp] Serving notebooks from local directory: /cluster/home03/sdid/roskarr/spark_workshop